 Causes of Tooth Discoloration

-Underneath the tooth enamel is a dark underlayer called dentin.
+Underneath the tooth enamel is a dark under-layer, which we call dentin.
 As the tooth enamel begins to erode over time, it uncovers dentin, which darkens the look of your teeth.
 Dental injuries or certain medications can create dark spots on the tooth enamel.
-Bright white spots on the teeth are caused by an over-exposure to fluoride, plaque buildup, illness, or trauma.
-The tooth enamel can be stained by highly pigmented beverages including coffee, tea, red wine, and sodas.
+An over-exposure to fluoride, plaque buildup, illness, or trauma can cause bright white spots on the teeth.
+Additionally, consuming highly pigmented beverages, including coffee, tea, red wine, and sodas regularly can easily stain tooth enamel.
 Using a straw will help decrease the chance of tooth discoloration caused by these drinks.

 There are multiple cosmetic and restorative dental treatments to whiten discolored, stained, or yellowed teeth: